-I have 30+ years experience as a therapist and clinical supervisor in non-profit and private practice settings.
+I have 30+ years experience as a therapist and clinical supervisor in non-profit, educational, and private practice settings.

 My theoretical approach is eclectic, as I draw from psychodynamic, humanistic, transpersonal, cognitive behavioral, and gestalt theories.
 My many years of experience working in a variety of community based as well as private practice settings have shown me that what is most essential, is my openness and flexibility when navigating and collaborating on a therapeutic direction.